eve-esa/data-processing/README.md

 eve run
 ```

 4. For pdf based metadata extraction you need to setup [MonkeyOCR](https://github.com/Yuliang-Liu/MonkeyOCR/tree/main) in the `server` folder.
+   Run inference on the files and then setup metadata extraction config.yaml file.

 ## Examples